watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/web-chat-security/README.md

 ### Running the Server

 The server is required for creating the JWTs that are required to enable security.
+It serves requests from `http://localhost:3001/createJWT`.

+The important code for this example can be found in [createJWT.js](server/nodejs-express/routes/createJWT.js).

 1. `cd server/nodejs-express`
 2. `npm install`
 3. `npm run start`
 4. The server will be available at `http://localhost:3001`.

-To view the code, start from [server/nodejs-express/server.js](server/nodejs-express/server.js)

 ## Setting up your own assistant